RejaurRahman/blog-camp/README.md

 ## Issues

 1. Hydration issue with post comments form
-2. Inspect element does not work on post page article tag
+2. Inspect element does not work on post/page
 3. ES Lint Console log errors
 4. Progress bar on posts not sticky on scroll
-5. Dynamic alt tag displaying on gallery
+5. Any types fixed across codebase
 6. Image width and height attribute console warning issue
-7. Any types fixed across codebase

 ## Getting Started